 3. Permissible Payments

-Prior written approval is required before making any facilitative payments.
+Prior written approval by the leader of the Legal Department is required before making any facilitative payments.

 4. A payment may be permissible in the following circumstances:

 Except where prohibited by local law or international convention, payments to a foreign official for the purpose of expediting or securing the performance of a routine governmental action may be permissible.
 Payments for the following routine governmental actions are permissible: obtaining permits, licenses or other official documents to qualify to do business in a foreign country; processing governmental papers, such as visas and work orders; assuring police protection, mail pickup and delivery, or scheduling inspections associated with contract performance or inspections related to the transit of goods across country; and providing phone service, power and water supply, loading and unloading cargo or protecting perishable products or commodities from deterioration.
 Routine governmental action does not include any decision by a foreign official to encourage, award, continue or modify the terms relating to any business with any Aviat Networks entity.